agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Number of lives saved would thus be: 457*222 lives per year

-- Number of lives saved by me per year =  Multiplying by all factors with the number of lives saved in total per year= 10 lives
+- Number of lives saved by an analyst per year = Multiplying by all factors with the number of lives saved in total per year= 10 lives

-- If this grows compounded at 2% with 1% inflation in costs and a 10% interest every 5 years for the next 40 years, we get 626 lives.
+- If this grows compounded at 2% with 1% inflation in costs and a 10% hike every 5 years for the next 40 years, we get **626 lives**.

 **Reflection on the calculation**

 - I feel like I have been heavily hoping for this answer to turn out ridiculously large say in k's of people saved.
-But its 2x more than what I could save just being a design engineer.
-I want to say JUST 2x more.
-Nevertheless, I shall use these numbers, conservative as they may be.
+But its only 2-3x more than what I could save just being a design engineer.
+I want to say JUST 2x more, but I will wash my mouth.

+  >Stanford economists have demonstrated that the average value of a
+  >year of quality human life is actually closer to about $129,000.

+  I am very STUPID.
+It is not the difference between 200 and 600 rs my dear motherfucker, it is the goddamn difference between 25 million to 75 million $ in value, and that too just for one year.
+(My internal bells just went off!  essay writing you rock)

+  Looking at this, even if I spend 4k on a saving a fucking life, imagine the value I create.
+It is very easy to fall for shit due to my scope insensitivity, but pandians are awake and kicking now.

+  Even if we assume the value to the cost of saving a life alone, right now.
+To save 200 lives and to save 600 lives is the goddamn difference between saving 800k$ and 2.4mill$ over a life time.
+It might not do a lot inside, but mind you, you are scope insensitive.
+Shut up and multiply has never been so resounding inside my head this much.
+A year later it starts to make sense.

 - The numbers produced here seem conservative and very rough, with the estimates of my contribution as well as the number of